Syntoma/Syntoma/README.md

 # Garrin Miller

 I'm Garrin Miller, a Software Engineering student at Brigham Young Uinversity Idaho.
-I am also minoring in Chinese, some things I like to do include playing games and sports, reading, listening to music, and hanging out with friends!
+I am also minoring in Chinese.
+Some things I like to do include playing games and sports, reading, listening to music, and hanging out with friends!

 ### Tools